If you’re a woman over 50 at an important crossroads in your life —

 9:00am Today, Sue will introduce her proprietary process of Scenario Building — a process few of us have ever engaged with the kind of encouragement and guidance you will receive today!
 We will begin the process with a series of questions to help clear the way for you to begin engaging the future you want, free of any assumptions or barriers that might prevent your broadest thinking.
 After 20 minutes solo time to answer these starter questions in your journal, we’ll share in a round robin each woman’s responses without comment.
 Next, the proprietary Scenario Building process will be introduced — an invitation to take imaginary leaps into 2-4 scenarios you would like to name, describe, and envision with your full attention.
 Solo time of 90-120 minutes will be provided for you to sink into this powerful time of addressing your life, uninterrupted and without opinions or judgments from others.

 10:45am We will gather as a group and begin focused time each woman will receive to rehearse her Scenarios.
 Each woman will have a segment of time today or tomorrow to share her Scenarios fully and without interruption.
-Feedback and support from the group, and experienced facilitation and encouragement from Barbara and Sue, make this an incredibly powerful highlight of the Retreat.
+Feedback and support from the group, and experienced facilitation and encouragement from Sue, make this an incredibly powerful highlight of the Retreat.
 You will likely gain insight and guidance you did not expect, helping you hone your deepest wants for the next phase of your life.

 12noon Catered lunch at our Idlywild Meeting cabin with an invitation to take a social break with others or work quietly on your Scenarios while enjoying an expertly prepared hot lunch.
 You are encouraged to take a short walk before we reconvene.